zyrou-afk/Hand-gesture-detection/README.md

 Requirments :
-you will need both Mediapipe and OpenCV installed on you're hardware you will also need the 3.10 version of python beacause its the last version supported by Mediapipe an x86 or x64 based enviroment
+you will need both Mediapipe and OpenCV installed on you're hardware you will also need the 3.10 version of python beacause its the last version supported by Mediapipe and x86 or x64 based system

 to run the file you have to to the following steps :
 *if you have VS studio you can launch it from here or use the cmd that i will explain here how to :